Vauxhall Mokka SUV - Interior & comfort

 Options

 Like many mainstream manufacturers, Vauxhall has resisted the temptation to offer too many optional extras, instead encouraging buyers to pick the most suitable trim level.
-You can, however, personalise the Mokka with a white roof for £300 to help it stand out, and even tick the option for a black bonnet for £200 if you're feeling especially bold.
-There's also a red roof colour, but only for SRi Nav trims.
+You could previously personalise your Mokka with a white roof for £300 to help it stand out, or even tick the option for a black bonnet for £200 if you were feeling especially bold.
+Provision for a spare wheel costs £20, and Mokka Electric buyers can add an efficiency-boosting heat pump for £350.

 Which Is Best?